 Most of the Voice Talents I know have a background in radio.
 And lately, because of the “brilliant” business acumen of most radio consolidators (I can’t bring myself to call them broadcasters), there are a lot more radio talents getting into the voice business.
 Welcome to the show, but leave your radio baggage behind.

 In the radio business, and I was in it for several years, so I think I know what I'm talking about), the production director calls you and tells you he needs you to voice a few spots.
 You go in and rip ‘em off as fast as you can because that’s all that’s expected of you.
 And you've learned and developed through the years, a broadcast rhythm.
 After all, a huge part of a DJ's work is timing; being able to nail that post, ramping up to the next element, back-selling into the break, etc, etc. And now you have a delivery that is great for those elements, but worthless for voiceover.

-Well, you’re not in the radio business anymore.
+You’re not in the radio business anymore.
 You’re in the advertising/creative/acting business.
-If you want to make it in this business you have to lose that DJ mentality.
+If you want to make it in this business you have to lose that DJ syndrome.